amirhossein92/layout-generator/README.md

 # Getting Started with react-layout-generator

 install with:
-`yarn add react-layout-generator`
+`yarn add react-layout-grid-generator`
 or
-`npm install react-layout-generator`
+`npm install react-layout-grid-generator`